botmasterai/botmaster/Readme.md

 ## Getting set up

-As you can see here, the Botmaster constructor takes a botmasterSettings argument.
+As you can see above, the Botmaster constructor takes a `botmasterSettings` argument.
 This object is of the following form:

 ```js